 Earl Lovelace’s The Dragon Can’t Dance is one of the finest Postcolonial novels set in the postcolonial Trinidad.
-Lovelace, in my opinion, is a chronicler of the Afro-Trnidadian culture and traditions, just as V. S. Naipual, another Trinidadian author, mostly represents the Indo-Trinidadian aspects of postcolonial Trinidad and Tobago’s national cultures.
-The Dragon Can’t Dance is set in the Calvary Hill, an urban slum and revolves around the lives of several Afro-Trindidaian characters with a special focus on Aldrick, the artist who plays the dragon in the annual Carnival tradition of Trinidad.
+Lovelace, in my opinion, is a chronicler of the Afro-Trinidadian culture and traditions, just as V. S. Naipual, another Trinidadian author, mostly represents the Indo-Trinidadian aspects of postcolonial Trinidad and Tobago’s national cultures.
+The Dragon Can’t Dance is set in the Calvary Hill, an urban slum and revolves around the lives of several Afro-Trinidadian characters with a special focus on Aldrick, the artist who plays the dragon in the annual Carnival tradition of Trinidad.

 The Dragon Can’t Dance: Setting and Major Characters

 I have previously published on the class divide of the Calvary Hill and how it is better to read the plot and actions of various characters in terms of class within a “field” (Pierre Bourdieu) and within the logic of the field.
 You can download my full article HERE.
 Now, I would like to point out that we should not make the mistake of reading the setting of the novel as representative of the entire Afro-Trinidadian population: the setting, as an urban slum, is pretty specific and the actions of the characters within this specific setting are part of the narrative of this particular community.

 As a rule, one should never make the mistake of reading a postcolonial novel as representative of an entire community or a nation, for as Kobina Mercer so aptly puts it, and I am paraphrasing here, no work of art can carry the “burden of representation” of an entire culture, community, or a nation.
 1